 Home Depot’s overall e-commerce UX performance is decent.
-However, Home Depot’s UX performance suffers from poor Customer Accounts, mediocre Site-Wide Features, and mediocre Homepage & Category performances.
+Their main culprits are poor Customer Accounts, mediocre Site-Wide Features, and mediocre Homepage & Category performances.

 First benchmarked in April 7, 2012, and reviewed 26 times since then, most recently December 1, 2022.